GiocomoLab/Sosa_et_al_2024/notebooks/Fig4_Ext4_sequences.md

 ### Find shape of sequence

+Collect place cell peak locations in each subpopulation along with variance of this distribution and of licking behavior.

 ```python
 # Shape of sequences for each animal, before vs after
 print(celltype) # NOTE THIS IS SET ABOVE